athlete-coder/medium/README.md

-Fetch your Medium posts everyday at midnight and update your website.
+Fetch your Medium posts everyday at midnight to update your website.